kibio/kibio/README.md

 Additionally, this app must be built from the openFrameworks master branch.
 Or, to fix a current mouse disappearing bug with the openFrameworks master GLFW library we use this [`develop-apothecary`](https://github.com/bakercp/openframeworks/tree/develop-apothecary) branch in development.

 - https://github.com/openframeworks/openFrameworks

+### License and Attribution

+Kibio is developed by members of the SAIC [openLab](http://olab.io) and is released under an MIT License.

+The glyphs used in the Kibio user interface were created by Daniel Bruce and released under a CC BY-SA 4.0 License.